MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/overview.md

 Migration is a three-step process:

 1. **Inventory servers** to gather info about their files and configuration (shown in Figure 2).
-2. **Transfer data** from the source devices to the destination servers.
+2. **Transfer (copy) data** from the source devices to the destination servers.
-3. **Cut over to the new servers** (optional)<br>The destination servers assume the source servers' former identities so that apps and users don't have to change anything. <br>The source servers enter a maintenance state where they're unavailable to users and apps, and can be decommissioned at your convenience.
+3. **Cut over to the new servers** (optional)<br>The destination servers assume the source servers' former identities so that apps and users don't have to change anything. <br>The source servers enter a maintenance state where they still contain the same files they always have (we never remove files from the source servers) but are unavailable to users and apps.
+You can then decommission the servers at your convenience.

 ![Screenshot showing a server ready to be scanned](media/migrate/inventory.png) **Figure 2: Storage Migration Service inventorying servers**